Life Cycle Planning

 When to Use Approaches Other than Condition-Based Management

 Condition-based management requires a commitment to reliable asset condition information.
 The necessary level of effort is not likely to be appropriate for some assets.
 Some assets do not lend themselves to management using a traditional condition-based management approach.
-The four most common reasons assets do not fit a condition-based approach are as follows:
+The five most common reasons assets do not fit a condition-based approach are as follows:

 - The assets do not have a typical life cycle – This group of asset classes includes rock slopes or other perpetual features that do not have predictable deterioration patterns.